izkasi/icinga_arm64/README.md

 # icinga_arm64

-Unofficial repository for icinga2 packages for debian/arm64 platform.
+Unofficial repository for icinga2 packages for Debian Bullseye on arm64 platform.
+Don't use it in production!

 ## Use the repository
 ```bash